Resistance for Nifty at 9500-9633: Prakash Gaba

 Technical Analyst, Prakash Gaba:

-Nifty (9422): We said ‘technically now if it continues up then the next logical target would be 9633, crucial support to watch would be 9330’.
-The Nifty unfolded strong but the banks weekly settlement was a dampener.
-Technically 9330 is a strong support to work with.The crucial support for the Nifty is at 9330 and the resistance is at 9500-9633.
+Nifty (9401): We said ‘technically 9330 is a strong support to work with’.
+The Nifty traded weak as expected but has managed to stay above the crucial 9330 support.
+Technically now 9340 is a crucial support to work with.The crucial support for the Nifty is at 9340 and the resistance is at 9500-9633.